-Commercial, Industrial, and Governmental (CIG) Demand Response Automation Program: The CIG Demand Response Automation Program allows PEC to install load control and data acquisition devices to remotely control and monitor a wide variety of electrical equipment capable of serving as a demand response resources.
+• Commercial, Industrial, and Governmental (CIG) Demand Response Automation Program: The CIG Demand Response Automation Program allows PEC to install load control and data acquisition devices to remotely control and monitor a wide variety of electrical equipment capable of serving as a demand response resources.
 This program utilizes customer education, enabling two-way communication technologies, and an event-based incentive structure to maximize load reduction capabilities and resource reliability.
 The primary objective of this program is to reduce PEC's need for additional peaking generation by reducing PEC's seasonal peak load demands, primarily during the summer months, through deployment of load control and data acquisition technologies.

 The CIG Demand Response Automation Program was launched in October 2009.
-As of June 30, 2012, there were 31 active installations in the program contributing 13,468 kW of available load reduction capability.
+As of July 31, 2011, there were 29 active installations in the program contributing 13,382 kW of available load reduction capability.
+From August 1, 2010 through July 31, 2011, there have been four CIG Demand Response Automation Program control events.

-Distribution System Demand Response Program (DSDR): PEC and other utilities have historically utilized conservation voltage reduction (CVR) to reduce peak demand for short periods of time by lowering system voltage.
+• Distribution System Demand Response Program (DSDR): PEC and other utilities have historically utilized conservation voltage reduction (CVR) to reduce peak demand for short periods of time by lowering system voltage.
 This practice has been used in a limited fashion due to concerns that some customers could experience voltages below the lowest allowable level.
 DSDR is a program that enables PEC to increase peak load reduction capability and displace the need for additional future peaking generation capacity by investing in a robust system of advanced technology, telecommunications, equipment, and operating controls.
 This increased peak load reduction is accomplished while maintaining customer delivery voltage above the minimum requirements.
 The DSDR Program enables PEC to implement a least cost mix of demand reduction and generation resources that meet the electricity needs of its customers.